NYSE: CLOSED

 NioCorp is selectively pursuing vertical integration where it addresses supply chain gaps or serves national security interests.
 For scandium, the company is committed to a complete domestic supply chain, having invested $8.4 million to acquire aluminum-scandium master alloy assets and intellectual property.
 The company has demonstrated the capability to produce the 0.1-2% scandium-content alloys that end-users require, in partnership with IBC Advanced Alloys in Indiana.

-For niobium, NioCorp plans to begin with ferroniobium production due to broad customer specifications, but intends to move downstream into high-purity niobium pentoxide - a material desired by the Department of Defense and MRI manufacturers - and ultimately niobium metal, which offers the highest margins in the niobium space.
+For niobium, NioCorp plans to begin with ferroniobium production due to broad customer specifications, but intends to move downstream into high-purity niobium pentoxide - a material desired by the Department of War and MRI manufacturers - and ultimately niobium metal, which offers the highest margins in the niobium space.
 Smith is clear about boundaries:

 "We won't become a competitor to a customer.
 That's very central to me."